the-road-to-graphql/the-road-to-graphql-chinese/manuscript/08-apollo-server/index-cn.md

 > # Node.js with GraphQL and Apollo Server

-# 在GraphQL 和 Apollo Server中使用Node.js
+# 在GraphQL 和 Apollo Server 中使用Node.js

 > In this chapter, you will implement server-side architecture using GraphQL and Apollo Server.
 The GraphQL query language is implemented as a reference implementation in JavaScript by Facebook, while Apollo Server builds on it to simplify building GraphQL servers in JavaScript.
 Since GraphQL is a query language, its transport layer and data format is not set in stone.
 GraphQL isn't opinionated about it, but it is used as alternative to the popular REST architecture for client-server communication over HTTP with JSON.